JasperFx/wolverine/docs/index.md

       link: /tutorials/getting-started

 features:
-- title: 💪 Command Execution
+- title: 💪 Write Less Code
-  details: A unique approach to command processing that delivers fast performance & provides an effective middleware strategy whilst keeping out of the way of your application code
+  details: A unique approach to writing server side code that delivers fast performance & provides an effective middleware strategy whilst keeping out of the way of your application code
+- title: ⚡️ Messaging
+  details: Everything you need for a robust messaging solution between services including support for many popular transports, message failure policies, and persistent inbox/outbox messaging
 - title: 📚 Asynchronous Processing
   details: Use Wolverine as an in memory command bus to easily leverage asynchronous and parallel processing within a single or multiple processes
-- title: ⚡️ Messaging
-  details: Everything you need for a robust messaging solution between services including support for many popular transports, message failure policies, and persistent inbox/outbox messaging

 footer: MIT Licensed | Copyright © Jeremy D. Miller and contributors.
 ---